giridhar122/giridhar122/README.md

 🤖 Focused on Machine Learning, Natural Language Processing (NLP), and Predictive Analytics

-🧠 Interested in developing and deploying AI-driven applications that solve real-world problems
+🧠 Interested in developing and deploying AI-driven applications that solve real-world problems.

-🚀 Actively seeking Full-time roles in Software Development, AI/ML Engineering, or Data Science
+🚀 Actively seeking Full-time roles in Software Development, AI/ML Engineering, or Data Science.

 ---